Will Health Insurance Pay for Cosmetic Surgery?

-If specialists and your insurance firm all agree this type of surgery is needed, and that you are a good candidate for it, the procedure may be covered by your policy.
+If specialists and your insurance firm all agree that this type of surgery is needed, and that you are a good candidate for it, the procedure may be covered by your policy.

-There are several types of procedures that can be done; some are more invasive than others, and the risks can vary with the type of procedure, your age, your general health, the amount of extra weight you carry and other factors.
+There are several types of procedures that can be done; some are more invasive than others, and the risks can vary with the type of procedure, your age, your general health, the amount of extra weight you carry, and other factors.
 All of these factors also affect the recovery time and amount of time you may spend in a facility.

 Varicose Veins Are Painful and Hamper Blood Circulation